 Sales tax and airport charges vary considerably from state to state and from country to country.
 Unfortunately, you probably can’t avoid state and local sales taxes — or the equivalent in many countries, the value-added tax (VAT), which can be as high as 25 percent.
 Many local governments also charge fees to fund their own development projects, such as convention centers or sports stadiums.

 However, you may be able to avoid the airport charges — such as concession recovery fees, customer facility charges and the like — by picking up and dropping off your car at a non-airport location.
 Be sure to weigh the possible inconvenience and the price of any additional transportation against the concession fees charged by the airport location — which can total 10 percent or more of your total price.
+And note that increasingly, some downtown rental locations are starting to charge the concession fee to any tourists who fly into the airport, even if the rental counter isn’t located there.

 Editor’s Note: We recently got an email from a reader wondering whether the airport concession fee could be avoided by not picking up your rental car as soon as you get off the plane.
 If the reader went to his hotel first and then returned to a rental location near the airport to pick up his car, would he still have to pay the fee?